hannahgsimon/HALModeling2024/Simulation GIFs/README.md

 - All simulations are in a 100x100 grid unless otherwise specified.

 ### Figure 3 Simulations
-- Radiation dose of 10 𝐺𝑦 at 𝑡 = 200
+- Radiation dose of 10 𝐺𝑦 at 𝑡 = 200.
-- For center radiation, target percentage is 0.7
+- For center radiation, target percentage is 0.7.
-- For spatial radiation, threshold percentage is 0.8 and radius is 10
+- For spatial radiation, threshold percentage is 0.8 and radius is 10.

 ### Figure 3 Early Model Simulations
 - Early models are from earlier versions of the code.
+- Spatial radiation of 10 𝐺𝑦 is applied at multiple timesteps with threshold percentage of 0.8 and radius of 10.

 ### Scenarios Overview